Eligibility vs. Readiness

 The initiative that is required in college is very different from that required in high school.
 Therefore, we encourage parents to consider the maturity level of their students.
 The academic rigor of college classes is also significantly more challenging in college than high school.
 We have created a graphic which displays some of the major differences between high school in college, which can be found here.

 Some of the main differences regarding expectations and student behavior between high school and college include the seriousness of academic integrity, attendance requirements, cell phone use, events and co-curriculars, accurately using syllabi, and the frequency and types of interactions that students have with professors.
-These are topics that are discussed at SOAR, Georgia Southern’s new student orientation, and things that we encourage students and parents to discuss and be aware of.
+These are topics that are discussed at SOAR, Georgia Southern’s new student orientation, and things that we encourage students and counselors to discuss and be aware of.

 Last updated: 10/27/2017